steeevin88/customTetris/README.md

-# Polynomino Frenzy 😵 - A take on classical Tetris
+# Polyomino Frenzy 😵 - A take on classical Tetris
 A parody of my favorite classroom pastime: [Tetris](https://tetris.com)!
-The familiar gameplay mechanics are implemented with the option for players to create and use their own polyominoes to mirror the experience of the best-selling game.
+The familiar gameplay mechanics are implemented with the option for players to create and use their own polyominoes to mirror the experience of the original best-seller.

 ## How To Play 🕹
 ![image](https://github.com/steeevin88/customTetris/assets/59713070/35a441b4-37d5-4bd4-8241-3503a2a57ff0)